Skip to content

 Every repository forked and maintained by Dasharo Release Team has following branch structure:

-• master - follows upstream project master branch
+• master or main - follows upstream project master or main branch

-• <platform>/release - contains all code releases for given <platform>, list of supported platforms is in Hardware Compatibility List section
+• dasharo - contains all code releases for supported platforms, the list of supported platforms is in Hardware Compatibility List section

 • <platform>/rel_vX.Y.Z - release branch for version X.Y.Z